sigtrapgames/VrTunnellingPro-UE4/README.md

-VR Tunnelling Pro (VRTP) is the most advanced VR comfort solution for Unreal Engine 4.20+.
+VR Tunnelling Pro (VRTP) is the most advanced VR comfort solution for Unreal Engine 4.22.
 It can be dropped in to almost any project for plug-and-play comfort options.
 It's developed by Sigtrap with support from Oculus, and currently supports Oculus Rift.
+This branch has been developed and tested succcessfully against Oculus Go and Quest.

 *VRTP is currently in beta for UE4.*